 Deadwood: The Movie (2019) REVIEW

 When I finished David Milch’s Deadwood (HBO, 2004-2006) a few weeks back I thought the show could’ve gone on for at least another season.
-The finale was almost anticlimactic but when I looked back on the episode and the essence of the show I realised how good the ending really was.
-Instead of a cataclysm of action the show opted for intense and sustained tension where the outcome was incredibly unpredictable.
-In spite of this realisation, the show’s ‘loose ends’ (i.e. Hearst) are all addressed in the movie.
-In a nutshell, I’d say the film is an incredibly satisfying HBO masterpiece.
+The finale was almost anticlimactic but when I found out a sequel movie existed I foraged for a place to watch it and viewed in awe.
+The show’s ‘loose ends’ (i.e. Hearst) are all addressed in the movie and in a nutshell, I’d say it’s incredibly satisfying and a HBO masterpiece.

 A Short Outline of Deadwood (2004-2006)